bugra/putting-tensorflow-models-to-production/README.md

 ### What I did
 - Lead for recommender system @Hinge
-- Worked a number of startups that did not quite make it :)
+- Worked for a number of startups that did not quite make it :)

 ### Background
 - MS in machine learning&signal processing(CS) [NYU]